LikaloLLC/tourguide.js/README.md

 # Tourguide.js

-######  Simple, lightweight library for creating guided tours for your web, apps and more.
+######  Library for creating guided tours for your web, apps and more.

 >  A **tour guide** is a person who provides assistance, information on cultural, historical and  contemporary heritage to people on organized [tours](https://en.wikipedia.org/wiki/Tourism)  and individual clients at educational establishments, religious and  historical sites, museums, and at venues of other significant interest,  attractions sites. [[https://en.wikipedia.org/wiki/Tour_guide](https://en.wikipedia.org/wiki/Tour_guide)]

 ## Examples